 Sewing tools for measuring

-This ruler is a very helpful tool for sewing curved hems.
+This hem gauge is a very helpful tool for sewing curved hems.
 Ezy-Hem Gauge has standard and metric measurements.
 It can be used to make a hem from 1/4 inch to 4 inches on a straight edge and from 1/4 inch to 2 1/2 inchs on a curved edge.
 Use with a steam iron.
 Always test fabric sample for proper heat and moisture.
 There are complete illustrated instructions on the back of the package.
 The only problem with this gauge is that it gets hot when you press hems with it.

 Special sewing machine presser feet to sew hems professionally

 With rolled hem presser foot, you can hem lightweight and some mediumweight fabrics without pre-ironing hem edges.
 I find it quite difficult to use (it curls my fabric too easily) but if you don’t have a serger then it can be a useful option for sewing curved hems.
-Here is very nice video “How to Use a Rolled Hem Presser Foot: by Babs at Fiery Phoenix”
+Here is a very nice video “How to Use a Rolled Hem Presser Foot: by Babs at Fiery Phoenix“

 It makes sewing beautiful curved hems so much quicker!